 many other useful techniques.
 Students practice these procedures on

-techniques necessary for mare insemination and breeding soundness.
+learn techniques necessary for mare insemination and breeding

-are taught.
-Biopsy and culture of the uterus, palpation of ovarian
+insemination are taught.
+Biopsy and culture of the uterus,

-structures, and use of ultrasound as a diagnostic tool are
+palpation of ovarian structures, and use of ultrasound as a

-discussed and practiced on cadaver specimens.
-The Caslick's
+diagnostic tool are discussed and practiced on cadaver specimens.

-vulvoplasty procedure is demonstrated, and students practice this
+The Caslick's vulvoplasty procedure is demonstrated, and students

-procedure on individual specimens.
-(Note: Students with advanced
+practice this procedure on individual specimens.
+(Note: Students

-knowledge of equine reproduction may find this lab too basic for
+with advanced knowledge of equine reproduction may find this lab